joshinishtha99/Distributed-Task-Queue/README.md

 # Distributed Task Queue

-A task queue built from scratch — the kind of thing Celery or Sidekiq gives you, but assembled by hand so I could actually understand how the pieces fit.
+A task queue built from scratch, the kind of thing Celery or Sidekiq gives you, but assembled by hand so I could actually understand how the pieces fit.
 You POST a job to an API, it lands in a Redis queue, and a pool of workers picks it up, runs it, and records the result in Postgres.
 If a job fails, it retries with backoff; if it keeps failing, it goes to a dead-letter queue instead of vanishing.

 I built this to learn distributed systems properly rather than just reading about them.
-Most of the interesting problems only show up once you have separate processes talking to each other — what happens when a worker dies mid-job, how do you not run the same job twice, how do you add capacity without rewriting anything.
+Most of the interesting problems only show up once you have separate processes talking to each other, what happens when a worker dies mid-job, how do you not run the same job twice, how do you add capacity without rewriting anything.
 This project is me working through those.

 There's a live dashboard too, so you can watch tasks move through the system in real time.